Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 pip install 'mesa>=2.4.0,<3.0'
 ```

-Note that this installs a specific `mesa` version, for which this tutorial was built.
+Note that this installs a specific `mesa` version, for which this lesson was built.
 Future versions of `mesa` might require changes in the code.

 ```Python
 try: